voborgus/lmru--tech/content/en/values/people.md

 {{< /glossary >}}
 {{< glossary title="Tools Availability" >}}
 We can take corporate notebooks wherever we want.
 All tools and environments are available on the internet or through VPN.
 {{< /glossary >}}
-{{< glossary title="Daily Meeting" source="https://www.scrumguides.org/scrum-guide.html#events-daily" >}}
-15-minute time-boxed event held each day for the team for the next 24 hours work planning.
-This optimizes team collaboration and performance by inspecting the work since the last Daily and forecasting upcoming work.
-{{< /glossary >}}
-{{< glossary title="Planning" source="https://www.scrumguides.org/scrum-guide.html#events-planning" >}}
-Special event for planning of the work to be performed.
-This plan is created by the collaborative work of the entire team.
-{{< /glossary >}}
-{{< glossary title="Retrospective" source="https://www.scrumguides.org/scrum-guide.html#events-retro" >}}
-The Retro is the event giving an opportunity for the team to inspect itself and create a plan for improvements to be enacted next time.
-{{< /glossary >}}
 {{< glossary title="Facilitation" source="https://www.scrum.org/resources/blog/scrum-master-master-art-facilitation" >}}
 Facilitation is a technique to manage a group conversation in such a way that everyone stays on the topic and is involved in a meaningful way.